Glossary

 When is What is structured reporting a good fit?

 Structured reporting reduces risky variation without blocking clinical language when it matters.
-A useful pilot checks real reports, review quality, template fit, and integration friction.
+A useful pilot checks curated clinical material, review quality, template fit, and integration friction.

 Does this replace the radiologist?